In planning any JWST coronagraphic observation, the following steps should be followed:

 Using the Coronagraph Visibility Tool

-The companion's PA in the middle of cycle 1 (epoch 2020.0) will be ~215 degree.
-Following the CVT step by step guide, within the control panel: we resolve GJ 758 with SIMBAD (and cross-reference the SIMBAD ID, RA and Dec) and specify our brown dwarf companion at a PA and separation of 215 degree and 1", respectively.
+The companion's PA in the middle of cycle 1 (epoch 2020.0) will be ~215°.
+Following the CVT step-by-step guide, within the control panel: we resolve GJ 758 with SIMBAD (and cross-reference the SIMBAD ID, RA and Dec) and specify our brown dwarf companion at a PA and separation of 215° and 1", respectively.
 We specify that we'll be using the MIRI instrument with the MIRIM_CORON1065 mask and ask the CVT to plot the Aperture PA.

 Using the Exposure Time Calculator

-In order to set up our calculations in the ETC, we will first need to define a single scene in which to associate our sources within the Scenes and Sources page.
+In order to set up our calculations in the ETC, we will first need to define a single scene in which to associate our sources within the JWST ETC Scenes and Sources Page Overview article.
 Once the scene has been created, it should be populated with three sources: one associated with GJ 758, the second associated with GJ 758 b and the third associated with the PSF reference star.

 We enter our source properties into the ETC as follows:

 We can now proceed to the calculations page and begin performing our calculations.
-For the purposes of this excersize we will perform 4 calculations: target acquisition on the star and MIRI coronagraphy on the companion in each of the three 4QPM filters.
+For the purposes of this exercise we will perform four calculations: target acquisition on the star and MIRI coronagraphy on the companion in each of the three 4QPM filters.

 The JWST ETC MIRI Target Acquisition article may be helpful when setting up the calculation dedicated to TA.
 The star can be defined as the acquisition target using the Strategy tab.
 Because the target is bright, we will need to use the ND filter to prevent the star from saturating the detector during the subarray exposures used for the target locates.
 Because it affects the accuracy of the centroiding procedure, the ETC will not tolerate any saturation – If any pixels are found to be either partially or fully saturated the TA will fail.
 The user should find a suitable exposure specification, such that the minimum required SNR of NGROUPS is obtained.
 Any calculations returning a SNR below this threshold will produce a "TA may fail" warning.
 We recommend the user takes the time to determine the best exposure configuration to optimize their SNR (Tip: proceed by varying NGROUPS in the detector setup – try to strike a balance between high signal-to-noise and low exposure time.
 You may find MIRI Coronagraphic Best Practices useful.)

-Again, we strongly encourage users to take an oppertunity to determine an optimal exposure configuration for each equation on their own.
+Again, we strongly encourage users to take an opportunity to determine an optimal exposure configuration for each equation on their own.
 However, for your reference, we make the following findings and considerations:

 Implementing into APT

 We will now discuss how to implement this program into the APT.
-We encourage that you read the JWST APT article and its related links to familiarize yourself with its functionality.
-We assume that the user has reviewed these articles and therefore understands how to construct a basic JWST observing propsal (including how to add targets, observations and visits, use observation templates and folders etc.), as well as how to run the Visit Planner, Smart Accounting and Aladin.
+We encourage that you read the Astronomers Proposal Tool article and its related links to familiarize yourself with its functionality.
+We assume that the user has reviewed these articles and therefore understands how to construct a basic JWST observing proposal (including how to add targets, observations and visits, use observation templates and folders etc.), as well as how to run the Visit Planner, Smart Accounting and Aladin.
 Further help with APT training or problem resolution can be found in the JWST APT Help Features and JWST APT Training Examples and Video Tutorials articles.

 1Adding designations in the "Name in the proposal" field to clearly indicate which targets are intended for science and which are PSF-reference stars, can be particularly useful down the line!